drnugent/workshops/app-id-openshift-linkedin.md

 # Hybrid Cloud Authentication Lab: Adding LinkedIn Auth to Red Hat OpenShift Clusters

+Let's build out a LinkedIn authentication integration on Red Hat OpenShift!
+We're going to follow [the steps outlined in this blog post](https://www.ibm.com/cloud/blog/app-id-integrate-custom-identity), but updating them to work on Red Hat OpenShift and Kubernetes.

 1. Sign Up for IBM Cloud: https://ibm.biz/os-linkedin-auth
 1. Log In to LinkedIn: https://www.linkedin.com